sadit/SimilaritySearch.jl/joss/paper.md

 The function `example` loads the data (line 13), creates the index (line 15) and then it finds all $k$ nearest neighbors of the test partition in the indexed partition as a batch of queries (line 16).
 The same index is used to compute the closest pair of points in the train partition (line 17), and finally computes the all $k$ nearest neighbors on the train partition (line 18).
 All these operations are called using all the available threads to the `julia` process.

 We ran this example in an Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz workstation with 256GiB RAM using GNU/Linux CentOS 8.
 Our system has 32 cores with hyperthreading activated (64 threads).
 We used the v0.8.17 version of our package and julia 1.7.2.
-Table @tabperformance compares the running times with those achieved with the brute force algorithm (replacing lines 14-15 with `ExhaustiveSearch(; dist, db)`).
+Table \ref{tab/performance} compares the running times with those achieved with the brute force algorithm (replacing lines 14-15 with `ExhaustiveSearch(; dist, db)`).
 We also compared an optimized version of our index resulting from calling `optimize!(G, MinRecall(0.95))` after the `index!` function call.

 ----------------------------------------------------------------------------------------------
                                  `ExhaustiveSearch`     `SearchGraph`       `SearchGraph` with